 The goal of the Master of Science in Global Energy Leadership program is to prepare graduates to advance their careers as managers in the energy industry by imparting both the knowledge of the business of energy and exposure to effective management skills.

-Houston, considered the global commercial center for oil and gas production, is the gateway to jobs in the energy industry.
+As the global commercial center for oil and gas production, Houston is the gateway to jobs in the energy industry.
 Bauer College is home to the Gutierrez Energy Management Institute (GEMI), which provides graduate curriculum in energy management that is now internationally recognized.
-The MS in Global Energy Leadership program is the natural next step for Bauer and GEMI to serve the needs of the energy industry, giving students the knowledge of the business of energy and exposure to effective management skills.
+GEMI partners with the energy industry to

-No other school in the state offers a Master of Science in Global Energy Leadership.
+No other school in Texas offers a Master of Science in Global Energy Leadership.

 - Energy management